morko/haxroomie/packages/haxroomie-cli/README.md

 Use [nvm (Node Virtual Manager)](https://github.com/nvm-sh/nvm) to install Node.js or see [this guide](https://medium.com/@sifium/using-npm-install-without-sudo-2de6f8a9e1a3) to configure your npm properly!

-Installing wont work if your user does not have permissions for the global npm installation directory.
+Install wont work if your user does not have permissions for the global npm installation directory.

 To install haxroomie-cli run: